somebody1997/Chefpal.ai/Prompt Testing and Evaluation.md

 # Conclusion:

-Using GPT o1-mini using prompt 1 has the best results
+Using GPT o1-mini and prompt 1 has the best results